Nonconserved critical dynamics of the two-dimensional Ising model as a surface kinetic roughening process: Determination of the effective critical point

 Following the same methodology as for the Glauber dynamics, the dependence of the magnetic susceptibility on the noise amplitude is given in Fig. \ref{fig:TDGL_suscep}.

 Accordingly, the critical noise amplitude is given by $D_c=0.835$ for the nondimensional TDGL equation.

 The critical quenches are thus simulated by setting $T_c =2.277$ and $D_c =0.835$ for the lattice and continuum Ising model, respectively.
 Furthermore, simulations of TDGL were performed setting the time and spatial steps $\delta t = 0.1$ and $\delta x =\delta y = 1$.
 For Glauber dynamics, $\mathcal{J}=J/k_B =1$ was set for simulations.
-Observables were averaged over 1000 noise realizations.
+Observables were averaged over 1000 noise realizations, and the numerical scheme was benchmarked against the linear model presented in Appendix \ref{App:EW}.
+The uncertainty in the fitted critical exponents is indicated by the last reported digit (e.g., $z = 2.17 \pm 0.01$).